ntwigs/turbotron/apps/builder/README.md

 ## What is this for? 🍻

 This is where the magic happens.
-After the build has been completed for Electron (client) and the React (web) - the builder copies their dists and uses electron-builder to produce the end result.
+After the build has been completed for Electron (client) and React (web) - the builder copies their dists and uses electron-builder to produce the end result.

 ## Structure? 🤲